2019 Young Harris Beekeeping Institute

-Online Registration for the 2018 Beekeeping Institute has closed.
-However, walkins are welcome and can register at the institute.
-Questions or comments: Please contact Bear and Marybeth Kelley, the Bee Institute Registrars, at firstname.lastname@example.org or (229) 322-5025.
+Online Registration for the 2019 Beekeeping Institute will open the first week of March, 2019.
+Please contact Bear and Marybeth Kelley, the Bee Institute Registrars, at firstname.lastname@example.org or (229) 322-5025.

 Summary of the Institute